pmahan00/helloworld/index.md

 permalink: /
 ---
 # Hello World
 Engineer turned entrepreneur having a business and technological toolbox,who believes in a hands on approach in solving diverse problems.
 Here you will find links to my various projects and creative outlets.
-Currently exploring computervision, Generative projects and musictech projects.
+Currently exploring Computervision, Generative AI projects and Musictech projects.

 ## PROJECTS
 ## Generative AI